Timeline of the 2022 Russian invasion of Ukraine: 24 February

-Putin announced his decision to launch a "special military operation" in eastern Ukraine.
+Russian President Vladimir Putin announced his decision to launch a "special military operation" in eastern Ukraine.
 He stated there were no plans to occupy Ukrainian territory and that he supported the right of the peoples of Ukraine to self-determination.
 Putin also stated that Russia sought the "demilitarisation and denazification" of Ukraine, and that "all responsibility for possible bloodshed will be entirely on the conscience of the regime ruling on the territory of Ukraine."
 The Russian Ministry of Defence asked air traffic control units of Ukraine to stop flights, and the airspace over Ukraine was restricted to non-civilian air traffic, and the whole area was deemed an active conflict zone by the European Union Aviation Safety Agency.

-Within minutes of Putin's announcement, explosions were reported in Kyiv, Kharkiv, Odessa, and the Donbas.
-Ukrainian officials said that Russian troops had landed in Mariupol and Odessa, and launched cruise and ballistic missiles at airfields, military headquarters, and military depots in Kyiv, Kharkiv, and Dnipro.
+Within minutes of Putin's announcement, explosions were reported in Kyiv, Kharkiv, Odesa, and the Donbas.
+Ukrainian officials said that Russian troops had landed in Mariupol and Odesa, and launched cruise and ballistic missiles at airfields, military headquarters, and military depots in Kyiv, Kharkiv, and Dnipro.
 Military vehicles entered Ukraine through Senkivka, where Ukraine meets Belarus and Russia.
 A video captured Russian troops entering Ukraine from Russian-annexed Crimea.

 The Kremlin planned initially to target artillery and missiles at command and control centres and then send fighter jets and helicopters to quickly gain air superiority.
 The Center for Naval Analyses said that Russia would create a pincer movement to encircle Kyiv and envelop Ukraine's forces in the east, with the Center for Strategic and International Studies identifying three axes of advance: from Belarus in the north, from Donetsk in the center, and from Crimea in the south.
 The US said it believed that Russia intended to "decapitate" Ukraine's government and install its own, and US intelligence officials believed that Kyiv would fall within 96 hours.

 Russian forces began invading near Kharkiv, and large-scale amphibious landings were reported in Mariupol.
 Troops also entered the country from Belarus.
 The Ukrainian Border Force reported attacks on Luhansk Oblast, Sumy Oblast, Kharkiv Oblast, Chernihiv Oblast, and Zhytomyr Oblast, as well as from Crimea.
 The Ukrainian interior ministry reported that Russian forces had captured the villages of Horodyshche and Milove in Luhansk.
 The Ukrainian Centre for Strategic Communication reported that the Ukrainian army had repelled an attack at Shchastia (near Luhansk) and retaken control of the town, claiming nearly 50 Russian lives.

-Zelenskyy proclaimed martial law.
+Ukrainian President Volodymyr Zelenskyy proclaimed martial law the night of the invasion.
 He also broke off Russia–Ukraine relations, effective immediately.
 Russian missiles targeted Ukrainian infrastructure, including Boryspil International Airport, Ukraine's largest airport, 29 km east of Kyiv.